“With a small team, our processes were time-consuming and ineffective.

-Life Fitness, a U.S.-based company dedicated to creating innovative fitness solutions that benefit facilities and health conscious consumers.
+Our customer, a U.S.-based company dedicated to creating innovative fitness solutions that benefit facilities and health conscious consumers.

 The company’s core phishing defense platforms detect and stop a high percentage of tainted emails and related malware and malicious links.
 But where detection results are inconclusive, a small percentage of suspect messages get through.

-“When that happens — whether we see it ourselves or it’s reported by an end-user — we need to determine, with a high level of confidence, whether the email is malicious or not,” Brad says.
+“When that happens — whether we see it ourselves or it’s reported by an end-user — we need to determine, with a high level of confidence, whether the email is malicious or not,” he says.
 “VMRay is our source of truth for that.”

 In June 2019, to supplement the company’s existing defenses, his team deployed VMRay’s cloud-based email threat detection solution.
 Previously, they had used an on-premises sandbox lab to manually detonate and analyze each message that was submitted.
-“The process was time-consuming and ineffective, and it caused delays in notifying users about whether a message was safe or not,” Brad says.
+“The process was time-consuming and ineffective, and it caused delays in notifying users about whether a message was safe or not,” he says.
 “What VMRay provides us is detonation-as-a-service.”

-While 70% of the company’s security workload is handled by a managed services provider, Brad has kept responsibility for phishing analysis in-house, with the workload split between him and his analyst.
+While 70% of the company’s security workload is handled by a managed services provider, he has kept responsibility for phishing analysis in-house, with the workload split between him and his analyst.
 They set up auto-forwarding from the existing phishing mailbox to the VMRay environment, which automatically detonates each email to detect indicators of compromise (IOCs).

-Brad cites the example of a credentials-harvesting scheme that tells email recipients they need to reset their password — and then sends them to a page with illicit credential prompts.
+He cites the example of a credentials-harvesting scheme that tells email recipients they need to reset their password — and then sends them to a page with illicit credential prompts.
 “Not only does VMRay detect where that link goes, but the screenshots help analysts determine at a glance if the credentials page is safe.”

 Adversaries eventually catch on to the evolving techniques used in phishing analysis, and they develop countermeasures to evade detection.
 A common technique is to create an attachment with an embedded link that redirects the user to a final, malicious destination that is 3 or 4 hops away.
-“Often, the first 2 or 3 links are harmless,” says Brad.
+“Often, the first 2 or 3 links are harmless,” he says.
 “Some tools don’t dive in enough.
 They’ll only go to the first or second hop and then say, ‘It’s clean.’
 VMRay follows those redirections all the way to the end so malicious activity can be identified and mitigated.”